thenativeweb/wolkenkit-chat-auth0/README.md

 ## Quick start

-This repository contains the sample application for the blog post [Building Real-Time Web Applications using wolkenkit](https://auth0.com/blog/building-real-time-web-applications-using-wolkenkit).
+This repository contains the sample code for the Auth0 blog post [Building Real-Time Web Applications using wolkenkit](https://auth0.com/blog/building-real-time-web-applications-using-wolkenkit).

 For details on how to setup and run the application, please refer to that blog post.
 You will need to [sign up for a free Auth0 account](https://auth0.com/signup) and add the certificate, the client ID and the domain of your account as described in the blog post.